2016 Ohio restaurant machete attack: Attack

 Barry first entered the restaurant at about 5:20 p.m. and spoke to an employee.
 The nature of that conversation has not been revealed by investigators.
 However, NBC News reported that Barry asked the employee where the restaurant's owner was from.
 According to restaurant owner Hany Baransi, the employee told Barry that Baransi is from Israel.
 Barry left the restaurant afterwards and returned half an hour later, armed with a machete.

 Barry immediately swung his machete to attack Debbie and Gerald Russell, both 43, who were sitting in a booth near the front of the restaurant.
 He then moved on to the next table of people and then attacked Bill Foley, a musician performing at the restaurant and a friend of Baransi's.
 Neil McMeekin, at the 2nd table attacked, was able to get Barry off of Foley by hitting him with a chair.
 Shafi Ali, an immigrant from Dubai and an employee of Nazareth Restaurant, then drove Barry off with a metal baseball bat.
 Foley, the Russells, and Neil McMeekin all suffered injuries from the attack.
 About twenty people were inside the restaurant at the time of the attack.

 Barry fled the scene in a white Toyota Corolla and collided shortly thereafter with a Mercedes.
 The driver of the Mercedes called 9-1-1, explaining that he had just gotten into an accident and that the other driver had a large knife.
 During the police pursuit, officers ran a routine search on the license plate number of the car Barry was driving; the search triggered an alert instructing the pursuing officers to contact the local terrorism task force.

 The officers tried to execute a PIT maneuver to force his Toyota off the road, but it was unsuccessful.
 A second PIT maneuver succeeded, and the vehicle crashed into a street curb.
-As officers approached the vehicle, Barry emerged and lunged at them with the machete and a filet knife, yelling "Allahu Akbar!"
+As officers approached the vehicle, Barry emerged and lunged at them with the machete and a filet knife, allegedly yelling "Allahu Akbar!", though when asked by WSYX, Columbus police responded that "up to this point in its investigation; this is the first time they have heard the phrase "allahu Akbar" connected to the case."
 He was first tasered by officers, but when this did not stop him, they fired their guns.
 Barry was shot repeatedly and died of a bullet wound in his neck.

 Barry was 30 at the time of his death.
 A native of Guinea in West Africa, he had arrived in the U.S. in 2000.
 At the time of the attack, he was in the U.S. legally on a green card.
 He had worked in computer programming and information technology.